-Grants to Georgia nonprofit organizations and local government agencies in eligible areas to assist homeless individuals and their families.
-Interested applicants are required to register prior to submission of an application.
-Funding is intended to support services in the following seven categories: Emergency Shelter Operations and Services, Supportive Service Programs for Homeless Persons, Homelessness Prevention, Rapid Re-Housing, Street Outreach, Hotel/Motel Vouchers, and HMIS (this is not a separate application this year).
+Grants to Georgia nonprofit organizations and local government agencies in eligible regions to address the needs of those who are experiencing homelessness.
+Applicants must complete the required registration prior to applying.
+Funding is intended to support programs in the following categories of service: Emergency Shelter Operations and Services, Supportive Service Programs for Homeless Persons, Homelessness Prevention, Rapid Re-Housing, Street Outreach, Hotel/Motel Vouchers, and HMIS.

 Eligible Service Areas include the ten ESG Entitlement areas/communities in Georgia.
 They are: Atlanta, AugustaRichmond, Macon-Bibb, Savannah-Chatham, Clayton County, Cobb County, DeKalb County, Fulton County, and Gwinnett County, and the DCA Entitlement, which covers all areas of the State not covered by one of the other ESG Entitlements.
 ESG funds primarily serve the DCA ESG Entitlement.

 The Emergency Solutions Grants (ESG) Program provides services to persons experiencing homelessness or in danger of becoming homeless throughout the state.
 The program is principally designed to operate within a continuum of assistance that enables individuals and families who are homeless or at risk of homelessness to move toward housing sustainability.
 The revised program maintains support for a crisis response system through emergency shelters, but places an emphasis on identifying and preventing homelessness and returning those who experience homelessness back into housing within the community as quickly as possible.